afunnydev/harnois/content/_index.md

         Contact our head office anytime to order top-quality parts and accessories.
 You can count on fast delivery to ensure you always have the components you need in stock to rent out your products.
       icon: icomoon-pieces-accessoires
 section10:
-  title: Book an appointment
+  title: Meet us at the ARA Rental Show
   description: >-
     Our team will be at the ARA Rental Show in Anaheim from February 18 to 20, 2019.
-Stop by and see them to ask any questions you may have and to discuss your project.
-Our experts will also be happy to come to your office if you prefer.
-Just fill out the form below and we’ll get back to you as soon as we can.
+Fill in the form to book an appointment with one of our experts.
 section11:
   title: Contact Us
   description: >-